 So, many ask, where did the name “Mucky Duck” originate?
 Quite simply, from England, where drinking establishments are frequently at the heart of the local community.
 It is rather common for English pubs to bear names such as “The Black Swan”, “The White Swan”, “The Dirty Duck”, or “The Mucky Duck”.
 On January 29, 1976 the old Gulf View Inn on Captiva Island was reborn as The Mucky Duck.

 In 1980, Swiss restaurateur Andreas Bieri purchased an interest in The Mucky Duck, and was its head chef and manager prior to taking on other business endeavors.
-In March 2011 he bought out the then majority partners and now once again manages The Mucky Duck.
+Between 2011 and 2016, he bought out the other partners and and has since been once again managing The Mucky Duck.

 Below: One pub in Stratford-Upon-Avon is famous for its two-sided sign